 Here is a picture of the tile and paint in the girl's dormitory room.

 Brad made it back in time for the second project to begin in Arequipa.
 He was gone for 3 weeks and it was a long 3 weeks for us all!
 The second project was just as wonderful as the first.
 We enjoyed working with the volunteers that came from the United States.
 They were a fun, hard-working group.
+Brad worked around the clock (one night, literally) with the construction crew to finish the Zamacola Church of the Nazarene and the 40/40 Training Center.

 Inside the church before it was completed.

+Please take a look at this link to see the pictures from Arequipa 1.
+You can see the completed construction project there.
 The next project will be in Puerto Maldanado where we will be builidng the housing for our 40/40 missionaries.
 They are getting close to the end of their training in Iquitos and will be ready to move into their new home in November to start planting churches in Puerto.

 We were blessed to welcome the new 40/40 missionaries to Arequipa just over a week ago.
 This group will attend language school in Arequipa for 3 months (like we did) and then move to Iquitos for their training.
 After training this group will divide into Pucallpa and Iquitos for church planting.
 This group is full of energy and ready to get to work.
 We have had the pleasure of having groups of them over to our home for dinner and we are very impressed with quality of their character.
 God is going to use them to do great things.